 This new sterilizer had to be highly versatile in design; it would have to be used as a cart-mounted or countertop solution.
 PDT's solution includes a cart that provides plenty of storage for trays and containers, while the countertop option serves as an excellent solution in constrained environments.
 The V-PRO 60 offers a cohesive look and brand language shared between the sterilizer and the cart.

-Our design team specified color, materials and finishes for every detail.
+Our industrial design team specified color, materials and finishes for every detail.

 Since these units are often against a wall, whether on the stand or on a table, we came up with a rear design solution for placement of venting and the integration of the input/output plate along with the idea of creating a detail that can allow for cable management and allow the device to be placed as close to the wall as possible.